 - Flour: All-purpose flour serves as the base of these bars.

-- Cocoa Powder: Cocoa powder gives these bars their red velvet flavor.
+- Cocoa Powder: Cocoa powder helps add that cocoa red velvet flavor.

 - Baking Powder: Baking powder helps the bars rise.

 - Vanilla Extract & Salt: Both add flavor.
 Try using homemade vanilla extract.

 - Red Food Coloring: Tints the base cookie layer red for the classic red velvet appearance.

 - Chocolate Chips, White Chocolate Chips, Coconut, & Pecans: Delicious toppings for these bars.

 - Sweetened Condensed Milk: When poured on top, sweetened condensed milk is the “glue” that holds the topping together.
 It bakes and coats the toppings so each bite is chewy ooey gooey!

 A note about food coloring: The red velvet cookie layer wouldn’t be red without food coloring.
 I recommend gel food coloring because the color is concentrated, so you need less of it.
 For natural coloring, try using beet powder.
 If you don’t want to use food coloring, leave it out!
 The bars will have the same flavor and be a lovely shade of cocoa.